ethsana/sana-docs/docs/installation/manual.md

 0.0.3
 ```

-Now your Bee node is installed, you can [fund your
+Now your Sana node is installed, you can [fund your
 node](/docs/installation/fund-your-node) with SANA and join us in the
 sana!

 With Sana installed, simply type `ant start` in your Terminal.

-This command will start Bee for the first time and prompt you to create your Sana wallet.
+This command will start Sana for the first time and prompt you to create your Sana wallet.

 :::caution
 It is strongly advised to use a service manager such as `systemctl` to run Sana in order to avoid various file permission problems that may occur in manual operation without careful file management.
 If you're running a supported distribution, using the packages provided will automatically setup these services for you.